WeitongLiang/SFBM/README.md

-# Optimal Option Pricing Model Driven by Mixed Sub-Fractional Brownian Motion (SFBM)
+# Mixed Sub-Fractional Brownian Motion for Option Pricing

-This repository contains a research project that develops and evaluates an **option pricing model driven by mixed sub-fractional Brownian motion (SFBM)**.
-The project was supervised by Dr. Matthias Dörrzapf at the University of Cambridge and conducted remotely between July and November 2022.
+This repository presents an independent implementation and evaluation of an **option pricing model driven by mixed sub-fractional Brownian motion (SFBM)**.
+The project was conducted remotely under the supervision of **Dr. Matthias Dörrzapf** at the University of Cambridge between July and November 2022.

  **Full write-up**: [The optional pricing model driven by Mixed SFBM.pdf](./The%20optional%20pricing%20model%20driven%20by%20Mixed%20sfbm.pdf)

 ---

-##  Overview
+## Project Overview

-Sub-fractional Brownian motion (SFBM) provides a non-stationary, non-semimartingale generalization of classical Brownian motion with long-range dependence.
-This project introduces a mixed-SFBM-driven model for option pricing, extending the classical Black–Scholes framework to account for memory and non-Markovian features observed in real markets.
+Classical Black–Scholes (B–S) models rely on standard Brownian motion, which assumes independent increments and lacks long-term memory.
+However, financial markets often exhibit long-range dependence and non-Markovian behavior.
+To capture these features, this project explores **mixed sub-fractional Brownian motion (SFBM)**, a non-stationary generalization that blends standard and fractional components.

-### Key Points
+The core contributions of this project include:

-- Derived the closed-form pricing formula for European call options under mixed SFBM by solving the associated stochastic difference equations.
+-  Developed a closed-form formula for European call options using stochastic difference equations under mixed SFBM.
-- Employed the simulated annealing algorithm to optimize model parameters for best pricing accuracy.
+-  Tuned parameters using a simulated annealing algorithm for robust convergence.
-- The proposed model improved pricing accuracy by 26% compared to SFBM and 5% over the Black–Scholes model.
+-  Demonstrated improved accuracy over baseline models using SSE 50ETF option price data, achieving improved accuracy over both the B-S model (↑5%) and SFBM model (↑26%).

 ---
 ---